 C-2: Juniors and seniors may compete for the John Hersey Prize “for a body of journalistic work” reflecting the spirit and ideals of John Hersey: engagement with moral and social issues, responsible reportage, and craftsmanship.
 Submit three to six articles, at least the majority of which have been published.
 Students entering this competition should state which pieces have been published and where.

 Students who have written op-ed pieces for the Yale Daily News or reviews or feature stories, published or unpublished, sometimes ask whether they should compete for the Hersey or single out their best piece for the Wright.
 If you submit a packet of journalism for the Hersey competition, you may also submit a single piece for the Wright; that piece may be, but does not need to be, something submitted for the Hersey.
 Since a student cannot win both these prizes the same year, underclassmen may wish to submit only for the Wright and to wait till they have accumulated more of a body of work to compete for the Hersey.

 C-3: Students in the Writing Concentration Program who have written pieces of non-fiction too long for the Wright should submit their work in C-3.

-C-4: essays by sophomores of fewer than 2500 written for 120/121, or general expository or creative non-fiction essays of fewer than 2500 words written by sophomores for other courses or no course.
+C-4: essays by sophomores and juniors of fewer than 2500 written for 120/121, or general expository or creative non-fiction essays of fewer than 2500 words written by sophomores and juniors for other courses or no course.

-D-2, essays written for 120/121 by freshmen, freshman journalism, and general expository or creative nonfiction essays written by freshmen for other courses or no course
+D-2, essays written for 120/121 by first years, first year journalism, and general expository or creative nonfiction essays written by first years for other courses or no course

-D-6, essays written for 129/130 or DS, or literary criticism written for other courses by freshman
+D-4, essays written for 115, 129, 130, DS literature, first-year seminars, or literary criticism written for other courses by first years

 Categories E-H: Essays on Literature